BarsMonster/BarsCaps/README.md

 It switches languages sequentially using CapsLock button.
 You can switch conventional CapsLock mode using Alt+CapsLock (press Alt first).
 If you want another modifier key to toggle CapsLock - you can specify -shift, -ctrl or -alt command line parameter.
 Alt is default.
 When running, it has a notification icon, where you can close the program if needed.
 If you were wondering, notification icon is a character "Ӂ" which is part of old Abkhaz alphabet.

-v1.01 and later should work on Windows Vista and later versions. v1.00 might work in earlier versions.
+v1.01 and later should work on Windows Vista and later versions (both x86, x64 and ARM). v1.00 might work in earlier versions.

 # Installation
 * Download latest [pre-built release here](https://github.com/BarsMonster/BarsCaps/releases/latest).